 Some comments received on the RDEIR/SDEIS contained references to the alternatives and/or analyses presented in the 2017 Draft EIR/EIS.
 As noted in Volume 3, Chapter 1, Introduction, the RDEIR/SDEIS completely revised the environmental analysis pursuant to CEQA and NEPA to reflect changes to the Project that have occurred since the issuance of the 2017 Draft EIR/EIS.
-Through the publication of the RDEIR/SDEIS, the 2017 Draft EIR/EIS was fully revised to reflect changes to the Project and recirculated for public review and comment in accordance with

-Section 15088.5 of the CEQA Guidelines and 40 C.F.R.
-Part 1501.
+Through the publication of the RDEIR/SDEIS, the 2017 Draft EIR/EIS was fully revised to reflect changes to the Project and recirculated for public review and comment in accordance with Section 15088.5 of the CEQA Guidelines.
 Reviewers were informed both in public meetings and in the document itself that comments should be limited to the RDEIR/SDEIS and should not include comments on the prior 2017 Draft EIR/EIS.
 Pursuant to CEQA, and given the full recirculation of the EIR, the Authority is not responding to comments on the 2017 Draft EIR.
 Reclamation responses to comments on the 2017 Draft EIS can be found in Volume 3, Appendix 4A, Reclamation Responses to 2017 Draft EIS Comments.

-As identified in Appendix 2B, Additional Alternatives Screening and Evaluation, Table 2B-1, the following components identified in the 2017 Draft EIR/EIS were eliminated and therefore not evaluated in the RDEIR/SDEIS and the Final EIR/EIS:
+As identified in Appendix 2B, Additional Alternatives Screening and Evaluation, table titled Summary of RDEIR/SDEIS Alternatives 1, 2, and 3 and Alternatives A and D in the 2017 Draft EIR/EIS, the following components identified in the 2017 Draft EIR/EIS were eliminated and therefore not evaluated in the RDEIR/SDEIS and the Final EIR/EIS: